csmit195/rm-plex-activity-skin/README.md

 ; Update speed.
 2 = ~1 second, 6 = ~3 seconds (Recommended)
 RefreshRate=2

+; Minimum height (pixels) of the background when empty MinHeight=80

+; Maximum height (pixels) before the list truncates with an overflow message MaxHeight=500

 ; Font and Color settings
 FontMain=Segoe UI
 DefaultFontColor=255,255,255